 Bonus Tip: To make the most of your road journeys in Sikkim, travel during the day.
 While heading to Gangtok, consider sitting on the left side of your vehicle to enjoy the views.

 Arrive at Gangtok and check-in to your hotel.
 The day is free for you to walk the streets, explore the city, and soak in the holiday mood.
 You may consider spending time at MG Marg and Lal Bazaar.
-Don’t indulge in a shopping spree as yet since it will be way too much to carry to your next few destinations.
-It’s best to just window-shop for the moment and buy later when you’re about to finally leave Gangtok.
+Don’t indulge in a shopping spree yet since it will be way too much to carry to your next few destinations.
+It’s best to just window-shop for the moment and buy later when you’re about to finally leave Gangtok for your hometown.

 Important: For trips to places in North Sikkim , you’ll need to hire a local taxi on a packaged tour.
 There are options for shared taxis as well.
 Whatever your choice, you’ll need to make arrangements a day in advance and submit documents for necessary permits to avoid unnecessary delays.

 While this place was in our original itinerary, we couldn’t cover this place and northwards due to poor weather conditions in the area.
 But that was in February, which is an off-season and doesn’t guarantee access to all the popular destinations.
-Alternatives for off-season vacation covered further in a separate post here.
+Alternatives for off-season vacation covered further below

 Day 3 – Head Northwards towards Gurudongmar Lake and close the day at Lachung.